vickydepasupil/TwitterSentimentAnalysis/README.md

 - Date of Tweet
 - Country of Origin

 From here, the tweets had to be analysed and given a mood rating of Happy, Neutral, or Sad/Bad.
 The Porter Stemmer library is applied to the tweets to strip each word down to its root.
 The "stemmed" roots are then cross-referenced with the Corpus library to obtain the individual mood rating of the words.
-The average mood of the tweet is computed, and together with the rest of the isolated information, is printed in a Twitter feed-like page.
+The average mood of the tweet is computed, and together with the rest of the retrieved information, is printed in a Twitter feed-like page.

 <div>
 <h4>Emoji: Happy, Neutral, Sad/Bad</h4>